 The spec may specify only one of the following concurrency policies:

-Forbid: The CronJob does not allow concurrent runs; if it is time for a new job run and the previous job run hasn't finished yet, the CronJob skips the new Job run.
+Forbid: The CronJob does not allow concurrent runs; if it is time for a new Job run and the previous Job run hasn't finished yet, the CronJob skips the new Job run.
 Also note that when the previous Job run finishes,

 You can suspend execution of Jobs for a CronJob, by setting the optional